nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: No contact is listed.
 No error is shown.

     4. Incorrect find commands to try: `find`, `find alex`, `find n/`<br>
        Expected: No contact is listed.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the result display.
+Text in the command box turns red.

 ### Finding a lesson